SercoSPA/CLEOPE/readme.md

 # About CLEOPE
 <a id="tech"></a>
-CLEOPE is deployed as [The Littlest Jupyter Hub - TLJH](http://tljh.jupyter.org/en/latest/index.html) on OVH Cloud infrastructure provided with [ENS-legacy](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) and [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) provided interfaces, allowing users to directly access and process ONDA EO products.<br>
+CLEOPE is deployed as [The Littlest Jupyter Hub - TLJH](http://tljh.jupyter.org/en/latest/index.html) on OVH Cloud infrastructure provided with [ENS-legacy](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) and [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) interfaces, allowing users to directly access and process ONDA EO products.<br>
-TLJH is configured with a **Python 3 kernel**, provided of an extensive Python environment aimed at EO data processing and data analysis with respect to any other default Jupyter environment, **without any local installation or additional configuration required**.
+TLJH is configured by default with a Python 3 kernel, provided with an extensive environment aimed at EO data manipulation and data analysis with respect to any other default Jupyter environment, **without any local installation or additional configuration required**.

 ## Resource limitations
 <a id="quotas"></a>